EPiC: Efficient Video Camera Control Learning with Precise Anchor-Video Guidance: : An Efficient Framework for Camera Control Learning

 \subsection{Training and Inference}

-In this section, we outline the training and inference paradigm of our framework.
-EPiC supports multiple inference scenarios, including I2V and V2V, enabling flexible adaptation to diverse applications.

 \myparagraph{Training.} We create our masking-based anchor video from in-the-wild source videos to construct training data.
-We train the \ctrlnet{} on our collected anchor and source video pairs by conditioning on the anchor video to predict the source video with the training objective in Eq.~\ref{objective}.
+We train the \ctrlnet{} on our collected anchor and source video pairs by conditioning on the anchor video to predict the source video with the standard diffusion Loss.
 Details of our in-the-wild video data are provided in \cref{sec:exp set}.

-\myparagraph{I2V Inference.} We consider two distinct inference scenarios for I2V: inference (i) \textbf{with full point clouds} (illustrated in~\cref{fig:architecture} (b)) and (ii) \textbf{with masked point clouds} (shown in~\cref{fig:architecture} (c)).
-In the first scenario, given an input image and a target camera trajectory, we first estimate the metric depth using DAv2~\cite{yang2024depth}.
-We then unproject the image into a 3D point cloud and render the anchor video along the specified camera trajectory.
+\myparagraph{I2V Inference.} We consider two distinct inference scenarios for I2V: mode (b): \textbf{with full point clouds} (illustrated in~\cref{fig:architecture} (b)) and mode (c) \textbf{with masked point clouds} (shown in~\cref{fig:architecture} (c)).
+In the first scenario, given an input image and a target camera trajectory, we first estimate the metric depth using DAv2~\citep{yang2024depth}, then unproject the image into a 3D point cloud and render the anchor video along the specified camera trajectory.
 However, this approach produces anchor videos where objects remain static, as rendering is performed from a stationary point cloud.
-For example, the character in \cref{fig:architecture} (b) retains the same position and pose throughout the video, limiting its dynamic realism.
 To overcome this limitation and support \textbf{dynamic object movement} while preserving precise camera control, we propose inference with masked point clouds.
-Specifically, given a single input image, we employ GroundedSAM~\cite{ren2024grounded} to identify and segment potentially dynamic objects (\textit{e.g}., ``person'', ``animal'') from a predefined category list.
-Users may also provide customized category lists or click-based prompts to generate tailored segmentation masks.
-During 3D point cloud projection, we exclude points within the segmented regions (note that we dilate each mask boundary to capture outlier points near the edges).
-These masked areas are omitted when rendering the anchor video.
-Our design allows the reserved background to drive camera motion while leaving the segmented foreground objects unconstrained, enabling natural movement within the generated video.
+Specifically, given a single input image, we use GroundedSAM~\citep{ren2024grounded} to identify and segment potentially dynamic objects (\textit{e.g}., ``person'', ``animal'') from a predefined category list.
+Users may also customize tailored segmentation masks.
+During 3D point cloud projection, we exclude points within the segmented regions.
+These masked areas are omitted when rendering the anchor video, which allows the reserved background to drive camera motion while leaving the segmented foreground objects unconstrained, enabling natural movement within the generated video.